 Located just metres away from the Tin Can Bay foreshore and only a 10 minute walk to the local shops, the Tin Can Bay Tourist Park is a lovely place to set up camp for a few days.

-For the campers and caravaners, there are various powered sites to choose from – a grass site, slab site or an ensuite suite.
-Grass and slab sites start at $49 per night, while the ensuite sites start at $59 per night.
+For the campers and caravanners, there are various powered sites to choose from – a grass site, slab site or an ensuite suite.
+Grass and slab sites start at $49 per night, while the ensuite sites start at $60 per night.
 All rates include up to 6 people.

 There are some excellent facilities at Tin Can Bay Tourist Park for campers.
 There is a spacious camp kitchen, laundry, multiple amenity blocks, two BBQ areas and a dump point.
-Other facilities include a heated swimming pool with lovely poolside BBQ hut, bike hire and free wifi.
+Other facilities include a heated swimming pool with a lovely poolside BBQ hut, bike hire and free WiFi.

 If you’re after Tin Can Bay camping with dogs, you’ll be pleased to know that pets are allowed on the campsites, but not during school holidays.